This post contains affiliate links.

 A MUST READ: Adventures in Solitude – by Grant Lawrence

 From Captain George Vancouver to Muriel Curve of Time” Blanchet to Jim Spilsbury’s Coast” Spilsbury, visitors to Desolation Sound have left behind a trail of books endowing the area with a romantic aura that helps to make it British Columbia’s most popular marine park.
 In this hilarious and captivating book, CBC personality Grant Lawrence adds a whole new chapter to the saga of this storied piece of BC coastline.
 Adventures in Solitude is a must read before your trip – or pack it along for the ride and share some laughter with others aboard!
 You can purchase it at chapters.indigo.ca or on Amazon.
-If you prefer immediate access in e-book format you can get that through Chapters/Indigo as well, or at eBooks.com
+If you prefer immediate access in e-book format you can get that through Chapters/Indigo as well, or at eBooks.com This book will definitely add some laughs with your crew, if you bring it along on board.
+But it’s also a great way to get a better sense of the area and its history while anticipating your sailing in Desolation Sound trip.
+Enjoy.

 And if you don’t own a boat, and can’t find a charter this summer, you might want to consider RVing in beautiful British Columbia instead.
 Read about what that adventure could look like in Taking A Life Detour in a 1975 Trillium Trailer Exploring Beautiful British Columbia.
 It is a guest post contributed by one of our crew members on this trip to Desolation Sound!